martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

   RFC8866: RFC8866
   RFC8870: RFC8870
   RFC8871: RFC8871
+  RFC8872: RFC8872
   RFC9335: RFC9335

 informative:

 --- abstract
-This document specifies new methods for signaling additional Secure Real-time Transport Protocol (SRTP) cryptographic context information via the Session Description Protocol (SDP) in alongside those defined by {{RFC4568}}.
+This document specifies additional cryptographic attributes for signaling additional Secure Real-time Transport Protocol (SRTP) cryptographic context information via the Session Description Protocol (SDP) in alongside those defined by {{RFC4568}}.

-The methods defined in this document address situations where the receiver needs to quickly and robustly synchronize with a given sender..
+The SDP extension defined in this document address situations where the receiver needs to quickly and robustly synchronize with a given sender.
 The mechanism also enhances SRTP operation in cases where there is a risk of losing sender-receiver synchronization.

 --- middle